DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **3 bugbears** dwell here.
 They are in their lair 35% of the time.
 If a noisy party arrives, they will lie in wait.
 Should the party discover the rope ladder (see below) the bugbears will cut the rope once they are about 20 feet up.

-**Bugbears x 3:** _(These bugbears’ vital stats are HD 3(d10), HP 17 each, AC 16, MV 30 ft., disposition chaos/evil.
+**Bugbears x 3:** *(These chaos/evil bugbears’ vital stats are HD 3(d10), HP 17 each, AC 16, MV 30 ft., disposition chaos/evil.
 Their primary attributes are physical.
-Their special ability is darkvision 60 ft.
-They attack by weapon and gain +2 damage from strength.
+Their special ability is dark vision 60 ft.
+They attack with weapons and gain +2 damage from strength.
 They wear patchwork ring mail and carry bucklers, bastard swords, and two light throwing hammers each.
-They also carry 3d6 gold in coin each.
-XP: 20 + 3.)_
+They also carry 3d6 gold pieces in coin each.
+XP: 20 + 3.)*

 ### >>[begin boxed text]<<